Robene and Makyne

 "Robene and Makyne" is a short poem by the 15th-century Scottish makar Robert Henryson.
-It is an early example of Scottish pastourelle written in a form of ballad stanza and is almost unique of its kind.
-Very simple in structure and plot, yet highly compressed, multi-layered and open in its possible interpretations, it exemplifies Henryson's ability to combine complexity and restraint.
-The brevity and balanced structure of the poem creates effects that invite comparisons with music.
+It is an early written example of Scottish pastourelle, derived from the ballad stanza form.

-Outline
+Origins and structure

 Robene and Makyne (also spelt Mawkin) are stock names for peasant characters, a shepherd and a country maiden.
 Henryson presents the two characters in the sparest of terms and much in the poem has to be inferred.
 Strictly speaking, nothing in the text verifies precisely who Makyne might be.
-In the first half of the poem she declares longstanding love for Robene but he is indifferent to her feelings.
+In the first half of the poem, she declares longstanding love for Robene, but he is indifferent to her feelings.
 Minds quickly change and in the closing arc the hopeless declaration is from Robene.
 This simple dramatic reversal comes at the golden section.
 Makyne's rejection of Robene is final.